wbcmedia/wbcmedia.github.io/draft.md

 **_Tripps_** : I don't understand what he's thinking.
 Nobody normal likes golf!

 **_Mrs Buttermuffin_** : I agree.
-"A good walk spoiled" I always say.
+A good walk spoiled, I always say.
 I hope Mr O'Really will put a stop to it.

 **_Tripps_** : Oh Mr O'Really.
 Did you see him on the television.
 Oh he's lovely.